Installing and Upgrading Cloudera Data Science Workbench 1.4.x

 The Cloudera Data Science Workbench installer will format and mount Docker on each gateway host.
 Make sure there is no important data stored on these devices.
 Do not mount these block devices prior to installation.

 Every Cloudera Data Science Workbench gateway host must have one or more block devices with at least 500 GB dedicated to storage of Docker images.
 The Docker block devices store the Cloudera Data Science Workbench Docker images including the Python, R, and Scala engines.
-Each engine image can weigh 15GB.
+Each engine image can occupy 15GB.

 Application Block Device or Mount Point